googleapis/google-cloud-python/packages/sqlalchemy-bigquery/README.rst

     table = Table('table_name')

-Note that specyfing a default dataset doesn't restrict execution of queries to that particular dataset when using raw queries, e.g.:
+Note that specifying a default dataset doesn't restrict execution of queries to that particular dataset when using raw queries, e.g.:

 .. code-block:: python